 - 1. Hayd and nifas: The schools concur that fasting is not valid for women during menstruation and puerperal bleeding. - 2.
-Illness: The schools differ here. - The Imamis observe: Fasting is not valid if it would cause illness or aggravate it, or intensify the pain, or delay recovery, because illness entails harm (darar) and causing harm is prohibited (muharram).
+Illness: The schools differ here.
+The Imamis observe: Fasting is not valid if it would cause illness or aggravate it, or intensify the pain, or delay recovery, because illness entails harm (darar) and causing harm is prohibited (muharram).
 Moreover, a prohibition concerning an 'ibadah (a rite of worship) invalidates it.
 Hence if a person fasts in such a condition, his fast is not valid (sahih).
 A predominant likelihood of its resulting in illness or its aggravation is sufficient for refraining from fasting.
 As to excessive weakness, it is not a justification for iftar as long as it is generally bearable.
-Hence the extenuating cause is illness, not weakness, emaciation or strain, because every duty involves hardship and discomfort.
+Hence the extenuating cause is illness, not weakness, emaciation or strain, because every duty involves hard- ship and discomfort.

-- The four Sunni schools state: If one who is fasting (sa'im) falls ill, or fears the aggravation of his illness, or delay in recovery, he has the option to fast or refrain.
+The four Sunni schools state: If one who is fasting (sa'im) falls ill, or fears the aggravation of his illness, or delay in recovery, he has the option to fast or refrain.
 Iftar is not incumbent upon him; it is a relaxation and not an obligation in this situation.
-But where there is likelihood of death or loss of any of the senses, iftar is obligatory for him and his fasting is not valid. - 3.
-A woman in the final stage of pregnancy and nursing mothers.
+But where there is likelihood of death or loss of any of the senses, iftar is obligatory for him and his fasting is not valid.